Home Compare ADSK vs VEEV

 Autodesk vs Veeva Systems: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Autodesk carrying a narrow edge on growth.
+Autodesk leads structurally, with growth as the clearest single gap between the two profiles.
 Veeva Systems still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.